teja-vardhan-kumar/Airlines_Data_Analysis/readme.md

 ## How to Run

 1. Navigate to the project directory (`ABG_CASE_STUDY/etl/`).
+2. Update the database credentials in config.ini file
-2. Run the ETL process using the command: `python main.py`.
+3. Run the ETL process using the command: `python main.py`.
+4. Output can be viewed in client database (mysql)

 ## License